jneo8/clickhouse-setup/README.md

 </yandex>
 ```

-and macros.xml, each instances has it's own macros, like server 1:
+and macros.xml, each instances has there own macros settings, like server 1:

 ```
 <yandex>